tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 In the context of comparing  zkSNARKs and Bulletproofs, Lovesh Harchandani in [Zero knowledge proofs using Bulletproofs](https://medium.com/coinmonks/zero-knowledge-proofs-using-bulletproofs-4a8e2579fc82) [[15.]] mentions the two main disadvantages of zkSNARKs;

 - First is the presence of a _trusted setup_ used for a one-time generation of protocol parameters (for a so-called _common reference string_ (CRS)).
 The problem with such a setup is that the generated parameters (or the CRS) could be used to leak some secrets.
-One way, however, to avoid such possible leakage of secrets is to use a multi-party computation (MPC) as utilised in crypto-currencies like Zcash.
+One way, however, to avoid such possible leakage of secrets is to use a multi-party computation (MPC) as utilised in cryptocurrencies like Zcash.

 - The second disadvantage of zkSNARKs is that a new _trusted setup_ (i.e., a fresh CRS) is needed for each circuit simply because each new computational challenge will have different constraints.